 [Table 1]

 PIAAC/PIAAC-L. Our first data source is the German PIAAC/PIAAC-L study.
 PIAAC was conducted in 2012 and provides internationally comparable data on the skills of the working-age population (16–65 years) residing in private households in large number of (mainly OECD) countries (REFERENCE).
 In Germany, a registry-based sampling design was implemented, in which respondents were randomly sampled from local population registers in randomly selected German municipalities.
 A total of 5,465 interviews in respondents’ homes were achieved.
 At the end of the PIAAC interview, all German PIAAC respondents were asked whether they were willing to be re-contacted for a follow-up study (i.e., PIAAC-L) in the future.
 A total of 3,758 (or 69%) of the original 5,465 PIAAC 2012 respondents consented to being re-interviewed and could be successfully contacted for the first follow-up wave in 2014.
-For more details on the sample and procedures, see the technical report to PIAAC-L (Zabal, Martin, & Rammstedt, 2016).

-Literacy and numeracy skills were assessed in PIAAC in 2012 (henceforth T1) and again in PIAAC-L 2 in 2015 (henceforth T2).
-Our analytical sample contains the 2,490 adults for who took the test at both measurement occasions.
-For the longitudinal analyses we multiplied the total sample weight of PIAAC 2012 with a factor that accounts for non-response in PIAAC-L 2015 (for more information see Zabal et al, 2015 and GESIS, DIW, LIfBi, 2016).
+Literacy and numeracy skills were assessed in PIAAC in 2012 (henceforth T1) and again in PIAAC-L wave 2 in 2015 (henceforth T2).

+Our analytical sample contains the 2,824 adults for who took the test at both measurement occasions.
+For the longitudinal analyses we multiplied the total sample weight of PIAAC 2012 with a factor that accounts for non-response in PIAAC-L 2015.
+For more details on the samples, procedures and weighting, see the technical report to PIAAC-L (Zabal, Martin, & Rammstedt, 2016) or , Zabal et al. (2015) and GESIS, DIW, & LIfBi (2016).

 NEPS.
 Our second data source is Starting Cohort 6 (adults) of NEPS (Blossfeld et al., 2011).
 NEPS is an ongoing large-scale, multi-cohort, longitudinal survey on educational trajectories in Germany (for a detailed description including sampling procedures, see, Blossfeld, Maurice, & Schneider, 2011).
 Starting Cohort 6 comprised a sample of initially 11,649 adults aged 22–65 years who were interviewed in up to nine annual waves so far.

 Literacy and numeracy skills were assessed twice, first in 2010/2011 (henceforth T1) and again in 2016/2017 (T2).
 Our analytical sample comprises 3,071 respondents who took the literacy test at both occasions and 3,010 respondents for numeracy.
-We used longitudinal weights...
+We used longitudinal weights where the continuous participation until T2 (wave 9) are computed by means of the longitudinal weight of the previous wave, the probability of being part of the used sample and the likelihood of participating at T2 (for details see XXXX).

 Measures of Literacy and Numeracy